benabernathy/magnetron/README.md

 ```

 ### Configuration
-In order to run, Magnetron requires a configuration.
+In order to run, Magnetron requires a configuration file.
 The default configuration
 provided by the application should be considered the minimal set of configuration
 required to serve as a tracker.
 To generate a configuration file with default values,
 run the following command.